WHAT MAKES ROGUE DIFFERENT FROM ANY OTHER THEATER FESTIVAL?

 WHAT DOES HYBRID THEATER FESTIVAL MEAN?

-Participants will produce their show live and in person in New York City.
+In Person Scenario: Participants will present their show live and in person in New York City at The Flea Theatre.

-Participants will be able to film their piece remotely anywhere in the world and send a fully edited version for us to stream online.
+Digital Scenario: Participants will be able to film their piece remotely anywhere in the world and send a fully edited version for Rogue to stream online.

 HOW MANY SHOWS DOES ROGUE ACCEPT EACH YEAR?